Lighting Collection Site Operators

 Haulers, refurbishers or processors who pick up and process used lighting for a producer, must be registered with RPRA in order for the lighting they transport and process to count towards a producer’s management requirement.

-Municipalities with a population of less than 1,000, First Nation community or Ontario crown collection sites can contact a producer or a PRO to arrange a pick-up once they collect three hundred kilograms of lighting.
+First Nation communities, Ontario Crown sites, and municipalities with a population of less than 1,000, can contact a producer or a PRO to arrange a pick-up once they collect three hundred kilograms of lighting.
 The producer or PRO must collect the lighting within one year from the time the request is made.
-This requirement does not apply to collection sites operated in the Far North.
+Producers or PROs must make reasonable efforts to pick up ITTAV within one year from First Nation reserves in the Far North.

 Have a question?